kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 and make the other person feel silly for asking for help (unintentional, I swear!).

-What I've found is we tend to assume it's a complex problem which requires a complex solution.
+What I've found is we tend to assume we're working on a complex problem which requires a complex solution.
 It can be easy to overlook simpler solutions.
 This is part of what can make calling Tech Support lines so frustrating.
 Of course I've checked the power and tried rebooting the computer.